 Your grant will be paid as per Box 11 of the Grant Agreement which details the schedule of payment.
-The bank transfer may take up to additional 10 days.

 5. REPORTING GUIDELINES

 Your organization is required to monitor the progress of your project to make sure that planned activities are being carried out, progress is being made toward objectives, and funds are being used properly.
 You should consult with Zinc Network/GIIP staff regularly and notify them promptly of any significant problems or changes that could affect the successful implementation of project activities and achievement of objectives.
 Zinc Network staff or representatives may make on-site visits to observe project implementation and to verify information provided in the narrative and financial reports that you submit, or to help you solve problems you may encounter in grants administration or program implementation.